150 Most Common Croatian Surnames, With Meanings

 Many people find Croatian surnames or last names attractive and appealing.
 However, few know that family names appeared among the Croatians only during the 12th century.
 Generally, Croatian family names have five origins: given names, nicknames, professional names, toponyms, and ethnic designation.

 Like most European naming systems, they follow unique yet complex structuring, lettering, composition, and naming customs.
-They also derived some of their surnames from Slavic origins, such as Serbian and Bosnian origins.
+Some of their surnames are derived from Slavic, such as Serbian and Bosnian, Ottoman, and Austro-Hungarian origins, due to migration, cultural exchanges, and historical events.
 Usually, most Croatian surnames end with a suffix such as “-ic,” which is often combined with the name or profession of the parent to form matronymic or patronymic surnames.
 However, modernization and globalization have led Croatian traditions to borrow surnames from worldwide.

 Check out this post to explore a collection of some common Croatian surnames or last names, along with their meanings, origins, and variations.